Vietnam.vn - Nền tảng quảng bá Việt Nam

 Google Search's AI Overviews feature will answer questions, even breaking news, causing readers to no longer go to original news sources.
 Google screenshot

-Google's innovative Search Experience (SGE) service, first introduced on May 10, 2023 and rolled out nationwide on May 14, 2024, uses news organizations' content to generate comprehensive “AI Overviews” answers to user questions.
+Google's innovative Search Experience (SGE) service, which was first introduced on May 10, 2023, and rolled out nationwide on May 14, 2024, uses news organizations' content to create comprehensive “AI Overviews” answers to user questions.

-This means that Google is “rehashing” original sources, including journalistic content, and then using it to respond to users, thereby infringing copyright, while also driving away readers from original sources and causing news publishers to lose revenue.
+This means that Google is “rehashing” original sources, including journalistic content, and then using it to respond to users, thereby arguably violating copyright, while also causing no readers to visit original sources and causing news publishers to lose revenue.

 “Now, Google is abusing its power in search to use publisher content – without payment or permission – to power Google AI Overview and its other GenAI products to eliminate competition.”